quantophile/blog/mathsummaries/content/post/c++_in_practice-part-1.md

 - A `std::shared_ptr<T>` object also behaves as a pointer to type `T`, but in contrast with `unique_ptr<T>` there can be any number of `shared_ptr<>` objects that allow *shared ownership* of an object in the free-store.
 At any given moment, the number of `shared_ptr<>` objects that contain a given address in time is known by the runtime.
 This is called *reference counting*.
 The reference count for a `shared_ptr<>` containing a given free store address is incremented each time a new `shared_ptr` object is creating containing that address, and its decremented when a `shared_ptr` containing the address is destroyed or assigned to point to a different address.
 When there are no `shared_ptr` objects containing a given address, the reference count will have dropped to zero, and the memory for the object at that address is released automatically.
 All `shared_ptr<>` objects that point to the same address have access to the the count of how many there are.

 - A `weak_ptr<T>` is linked to a `shared_ptr<T>` and contains the same address.
 Creating a `weak_ptr<>` does not increment the reference count associated with the linked `shared_ptr<>` object, though, so a `weak_ptr<>` does not prevent the object pointed to from being destroyed.
 Its memory will still be released when the last `shared_ptr<>` referencing it is destroyed or reassigned to point to a different address, even when associated `weak_ptr<>` objects still exist.
 If this happens, the `weak_ptr<>` will nevertheless not contain a dangling pointer, atleast not one that you could inadvertently access.
 The reason is that you cannot access the address encapsulated by a `weak_ptr<T>` directly.
 The compiler forces you to first create a `shared_ptr<T>` object out of it that refers to the same address.
 If the memory address for the `weak_ptr<>` is still valid, forcing you to create a `shared_ptr<>` first ensures that the reference count is again incremented and that the pointer can be used safely again.
-If the memory is released already, however, this operation will result in a `shared_ptr<>1` containing a `nullptr`.
+If the memory is released already, however, this operation will result in a `shared_ptr<T>` containing a `nullptr`.

 One use for having `weak_ptr<>` objects is to avoid so called reference cycles with `shared_ptr<>` objects.
 Conceptually, a reference cycle is where a `shared_ptr<Y>` inside the object `x` points to some other object `y` that contains a `shared_ptr<X>`, which points back to `x`.
 With this situation, neither `x` nor `y` can be destroyed.
 In practice, this may occur in many ways. `weak_ptr` allows you to break such cycles.
 Another use of weak pointers is in the implementation of object caches.